josephjerryrhule/josephjerryrhule/README.md

 - ⚡ Fun fact: ...
 -->

-I am Joseph and a WordPress Theme, Plugin and Elementor Widgets Add-on Developer
+I am Joseph and a WordPress Theme and Elementor Widgets Add-on Developer